osstech-jp/mailman/src/mailman/mta/docs/connection.rst

 ensure that the certificate hostname is identical to the hostname expected by Mailman.
 These default to True, and setting them to False is strongly discouraged: fix the MTA host!
-(They will be ignored if TLS is not used, i.e., secure_mode is INSECURE.)
+(They will be ignored if TLS is not used, i.e., secure_mode is INSECURE. verify_hostname will be ignored unless verify_cert is true.)
 ::

     >>> connection = Connection(